 Want to move fast?
 Jump to the right section below.

 Sugar comes in more forms than just the white powder that we get in packets or that comes in soft drinks.
 It’s in pretty much everything.
 The entire format of our energy systems is based on it.
 Glucose is the simplest form of sugar, and that’s ultimately what our food gets broken down into for us to use as energy or store as fat (depending on how much we eat).
 That’s the first thing we need to get our heads around.

-It doesn’t stop there either though.
+It doesn’t stop there either, though.
 Unnatural sugars are actually made on a chemical basis too.
 One of the easiest ways to get sugar on a mass scale is by using corn syrup.
-Mass producing corn syrup is extremely cheap and means that so much of it can be used to make bad things taste even better, and actually become addictive.
+Mass-producing corn syrup is extremely cheap, which means that so much of it can be used to make bad things taste even better, and actually become addictive.
 Soft drinks and juices are some of the biggest culprits of this, as well as healthy-appearing foods like natural yoghurt and pre-made meals, just so that they taste as good as possible despite having none of the fats.